mpdylan/mpdylan.github.io/nontechnical.md

 But the problem is made simple and the solution made clear by merely rotating the coordinates -- tilting our heads to the side until the ramp looks horizontal.

 What this simple example exposes is that our initial viewpoint as observers is not always the best way to look at the world.
-Choosing an angle that centers the objects we are trying to study simplifies and clarifies the
+Choosing an angle that centers the objects we are trying to study

 ### The Motion of Planets

-The idea of changing perspective
+We could have solved the problem of
 Imagine trying to describe the motion of a planet around the sun.
 If we try to look from the outside and keep track of how each object is moving, we will be hopelessly lost, or at least badly confused.
 We need to keep track of three coordinates, \\(x, y, z\\) for each of the two objects.